How to prepare for the SATs at home

 Preparation and practice can help a child relax and reduce their anxiety.

 It is the school's job to prepare the children for their SATs, not primarily yours, so there does not need to be pressure from home.
 If your child does not want to have any additional support with their SATs it may be wise to back off.
 They are, after all, just primary school tests and you don't want to stress your child out about them.

 Opportunities to learn, revise and practice can be offered and encouraged.
 It is important though that life should go on as normal with the usual sports, playdates and relax time.
-The more positive, calm and relaxed you are the more positive, calm and relaxed your child’s attitude will be and the more likely they to achieve their potential.
+The more positive, calm and relaxed you are the more positive, clam and relaxed your child's attitude will be and the more likely they are to achieve their potential.